 C.S.
 Lewis was an author, essayist and Christian apologist.
 He is best known for his children’s classic series – The Chronicles of Narnia.

 Clive Staples Lewis was born on 29 November 1898 and lived until 22 November 1963.
-He was born in Belfast, North Ireland into a protestant Ulster family.
-Throughout his life he retained strong roots to Ireland.
-He sought out the company of the Irish took an active interest in Celtic literature and myths.
+He was born in Belfast, North Ireland into a Protestant Ulster family.
+Throughout his life, he retained strong roots to Ireland.
+He sought out the company of the Irish and took an active interest in Celtic literature and myths.
 He was a keen admirer of the works of W.B.Yeats, at a time when he was relatively unknown in England.

-After a variety of private tuition and public schools such as Malvern in Worcestershire, in 1916, C.S.
-Lewis was offered a scholarship at University College, Oxford University.
-He was an excellent scholar gaining a triple first (the top degree in three different degrees).
-However, in 1917, his university life was interrupted as he volunteered to join the British army in the First World War.
+Lewis was educated at a variety of private tuition and public schools such as Malvern in Worcestershire.
+His time in public school was not particularly happy, and he later wrote in disparaging times of how schoolboys were mistreated.
+However, in 1916, Lewis was offered a scholarship at University College, Oxford University.
+He proved an excellent student, ultimately, gaining a triple first (the top classification in three different degrees).
+In 1917, his university life was interrupted as he volunteered to join the British army in the First World War.
 He was transferred to the Somme valley where he took part in trench warfare.

 In the last months of the war, he was injured by a shell and was sent home to recuperate from his injuries.
-During his period of convalescence he became increasingly friendly with Mrs Moore – the mother of a close army friend Edward ‘Paddy’ Moore.
-He was very close to Mrs Moore, often referring to her as his mother until her death in the 1940s.
+During his period of convalescence, he became increasingly friendly with Mrs Moore – the mother of a close army friend Edward ‘Paddy’ Moore.
+He remained very close to Mrs Moore, often referring to her as his mother until her death in the 1940s.

 On returning to Oxford, C.S.Lewis completed his degrees before taking up a post teaching English at Magdalen College, Oxford from 1925 to 1954.
 He was a prolific writer and formed a close friendship with other Oxford fellows such as J. R. R. Tolkien, Charles Williams, and Owen Barfield.
-They formed an informal group known as the inklings.
+They formed an informal group known as the ‘Inklings’.
 They would meet at pubs in Oxford such as ‘The Eagle and Child’ where they would read parts of their novels.
-He would encourage Tolkien as he wrote his epic Lord of the Rings.
+He encouraged Tolkien as he wrote his epic ‘The Lord of the Rings.’

-After the Second World War, C.S.Lewis became increasingly close to the Joy Gresham and Jewish convert to Christianity who would divorce her alcoholic husband, the writer, William Gresham.
+After the Second World War, C.S.Lewis became increasingly close to Joy Gresham – a Jewish convert to Christianity who divorced her alcoholic husband (the writer, William Gresham.)
 Joy later moved to Oxford and the two gained a civil marriage contract enabling Joy to live in the UK.
 C.S.Lewis very much enjoyed the company of Joy, finding an ideal partner to share his intellectual and spiritual interests.
 Joy Gresham died from cancer in 1957.
-Their love story has been romanticised in the popular film - Shadowlands.
+Their love story has been romanticised in the popular film – “Shadowlands.”